 Inspectors: Appointment and supervision

-1. The Council, shall on the basis of the recommendations of the [Commission][Compliance Committee], determine the relevant qualifications and experience for Inspectors to be included in the Roster of Inspectors appropriate to the areas of duty of an Inspector under this Part.
+1. The Council shall, on the basis of the recommendations of the [Commission][Compliance Committee] [and the Finance Committee], determine the relevant qualifications and experience for Inspectors to be included in the Roster of Inspectors appropriate to the areas of duty of an Inspector under this Part.

-1 bis States Parties may, subject to the requirements of this regulation, nominate [individuals for] Inspectors for consideration, and inclusion in the Roster of Inspectors.
-Nominees and applicants will be considered against the qualification and experience requirements.
-Equitable geographical representation and gender balance will also be considered, in line with the Convention principle.
-Subject to considerations of protection of personal data, the Roster of Inspectors shall be made publicly available on the Authority’s website.
+1 bis [Without prejudice to the possibility of self-nomination,] States Parties may, subject to the requirements of this regulation, nominate [individuals for] [Inspectors for consideration, and] inclusion in the Roster of Inspectors.
+Nominees [and Applicants] will be considered against the qualification and experience requirements.
+Equitable geographical representation and gender balance will also be considered, [both] in line with the Convention principles.
+[Subject to considerations of protection of personal data, the Roster of Inspectors shall be made publicly available on the Authority’s website.]

+[1.bis Alt.
+Recruitment to the Roster of Inspectors will be through an open and transparent process conducted by the Compliance Committee.
+Applicants will be considered against the qualification and experience requirements.
+Equitable geographical representation and gender balance will also be considered, [both] in line with the Convention principles.
+[Subject to considerations of protection of personal data, the Roster of Inspectors shall be made publicly available on the Authority’s website].]

-2. The Compliance Committee shall make recommendations, to the Council on the appointment, supervision and direction of Inspectors included in the Roster of Inspectors, and on an inspection programme and schedule for the Authority in accordance with any applicable Standards and taking into account the Guidelines.
+[2.
+The Compliance Committee shall make recommendations, to the Council [] on an [inspection programme] and schedule for the Authority in accordance with any applicable Standards and taking into account the Guidelines.]

-3. The inspection programme shall be [adopted] by the Council, overseen by the Compliance Committee, [and implemented by the Chief Inspector and the Inspectors].
+[3.
+The [inspection programme] shall be [adopted] by the Council, [] [and implemented by the Chief Inspector [and the Inspectors]].]

-4. The Inspectors shall be independent in the fulfilment of their tasks and shall comply with the Inspector Code of Conduct.
+[4.
+The Inspectors shall be independent [and competent] in the fulfilment of their tasks and shall comply with the Inspector Code of Conduct.]

-[5.
-The Authority will [engage] with the Sponsoring State or States to ensure that inspections performed by Inspectors are aligned with enforcement at the national level.
-Inspectors shall report to the Compliance Committee in writing regarding any difficulties relating to the enforcement of the measures.]
+5. [The Authority will [engage] with the Sponsoring State or States to ensure that inspections performed by Inspectors are aligned with enforcement at the national level.]
+Inspectors shall report to the Compliance Committee in writing regarding any difficulties relating to the enforcement of the measures.

-6. Inspectors may be required to undertake relevant training programmes, [including but not limited to project and ship instructions, health and safety, as well as undergo fit for work medical evaluations], at the request of the Council, based on the recommendations of the Compliance Committee.
-The Secretariat shall facilitate the requisite trainings and evaluations.
+6. Inspectors may be required to undertake relevant training programmes, [including but not limited to project and ship instructions, health and safety [at sea], as well as undergo fit for work medical evaluations], [at the request of the Council,] based on the recommendations of the Compliance Committee.
+The Secretariat shall facilitate [the requisite]/[relevant] trainings and evaluations.

 7. The Compliance Committee shall keep the Roster of Inspectors under review and updated.
-The Council may [following non-compliance with the Inspector Code of Conduct], remove an Inspector from the Roster of Inspectors, on the basis of the recommendations of the Compliance Committee.
+The Council may, [inter alia,] [following non-compliance with the Inspector Code of Conduct], remove an Inspector from the Roster of Inspectors, on the basis of the [reasonable] recommendations of the Compliance Committee.